 Androgen hormones activate some hair follicles to produce hair that is thicker and longer than usual.
 If levels of androgen hormones increase.
 Or if hair follicles become more sensitive to them, then the fine, downy hair that normally grows on the face can become thicker, longer and more noticeable

-Facial hair and hormone imbalances
+Female facial hair and hormone imbalances

 In some cases, increased levels of testosterone are associated with polycystic ovary syndrome, but the balance between male and female hormones also changes with age.